Stormancer/stormancer-sdk-cpp/UE4/stormancerPlugin/README.md

 ### Steps common to both methods

 - Inside your project's build configuration file (`MyProject/Source/MyProject/MyProject.Build.cs`), add a dependency to the `StormancerPlugin` module.
-Also, as Stormancer needs exceptions and RTTI, you need to add these two lines to the build file's constructor:
+Also, as Stormancer needs exceptions and RTTI, you need to add these two lines to your Build.cs file's constructor:
 ```
+public MyProject(TargetInfo target)
+{
+	// ...
 	bEnableExceptions = true;
 	bUseRTTI = true;
+	// ...
+}
 ```

 - The plugin will be built and added to your project next time you load the project in the Unreal Editor, or the next time you build your game.